-- (3) Payment of a non-refundable delinquency fee equal to three times the one hundred dollar (\$100) renewal fee, or three hundred dollars (\$300). - (f) Certificates not renewed within four (4) years of their expiration date shall not be renewed, restored, reissued or reinstated. - (1) Holders of certificates not renewed within four (4) years of their expiration date must begin anew the certification process specified in Section 87064.2(b). - (g) Certificate holders, as a condition of recertification, shall have a current criminal record clearance or exemption. - (h) A non-refundable processing fee of twenty-five dollars (\$25) shall be paid for the replacement of a lost certificate. - (i) A certificate holder shall report any change of mailing address within thirty (30) days to the Department's Administrator Certification Section. - (j) Whenever a certified administrator assumes or relinquishes responsibility for administering a short-term residential therapeutic program, he or she shall provide written notice within ten (10) days to: - (1) The local licensing office(s) responsible for receiving information regarding personnel changes at the licensed facilities with whom the certificate holder is or was associated, and - (2) The Department's Administrator Certification Section.
+- (3) Payment of a non-refundable delinquency fee equal to three times the one hundred dollar (\$100) renewal fee, or three hundred dollars (\$300). - (f) Certificates not renewed within four (4) years of their expiration date shall not be renewed, restored, reissued or reinstated. - Holders of certificates not renewed within four (4) years of their expiration date must begin anew the certification process specified in Section 87064.2(b). - (g) Certificate holders, as a condition of recertification, shall have a current criminal record clearance or exemption. - (h) A non-refundable processing fee of twenty-five dollars (\$25) shall be paid for the replacement of a lost certificate. - A certificate holder shall report any change of mailing address within thirty (30) days to the Department's Administrator Certification Section. - (j) Whenever a certified administrator assumes or relinquishes responsibility for administering a short-term residential therapeutic program, or assumes or relinquishes responsibility as the mental health head of service, he or she shall provide written notice within ten (10) days to: - (1) The local licensing office(s) responsible for receiving information regarding personnel changes at the licensed facilities with whom the certificate holder is or was associated, and - (2) The Department's Administrator Certification Section.

-NOTE: Authority cited: Sections 1522.41(j) and 1530, Health and Safety Code Code and Section 123 of Assembly Bill 403 (Chapter 773, Statutes of 2015).
-Reference: Sections 1522 and 1522.41(a), 1522.41(f) and 1522.41(h), Health and Safety Code.
+NOTE: Authority cited: Sections 1522.41(j) and 1530, Health and Safety Code; and AB 403, Stats.
+2015, Ch.
+773, Sec.
+123. Reference: Sections 1522 and 1522.41(a), 1522.41(f) and 1522.41(h), Health and Safety Code.